estensen/split-password/README.md

 Prototype of a split-password scheme for password recovery in a semi-trusted environment.
 A password is split into shares using a trivial secret sharing scheme.
 You can only recover the password by combining all the shares.
+This One-time pad provides perfect secrety (Shannon).

+If one share is lost, the secret is lost to everyone.
+To reconstruct the secret from any k shares checkout Shamir's Secret Sharing.

 ## Example
 ```sh